appsmithorg/appsmith/appsmith_templates.md

 2. On the top right-hand corner, you will see an option to `fork` the application
 4. Click on `fork` application
 5. Log in to Appsmith, if not already
-6. Select the organization to which the application should be forked
+6. Select the workspace to which the application should be forked
 7. Change datasource credentials to connect to your backend
 8. You now have a fully functional app to use or build on top of